Planet

 The Principle of Proportional Punishment

-This principle ensures that a person will not be handed over to be prosecuted or punished for an offense that is considered minor or does not require serious sanctions.
+This principle ensures that the fugitive accused will not be handed over to be prosecuted or punished for an offense that is considered minor or does not require serious sanctions.
 For example, crimes that are punishable only by a fine or minor restriction of liberty may not meet the conditions for extradition.

 The principle of proportionality of punishment helps to avoid unreasonably harsh treatment of the extradited person.
 It ensures that extradition is carried out only in cases where the crime is considered serious and deserves a significant punishment under the laws of both countries.